With Microsoft 365 SSO and Auth0, users sign in once to access Microsoft supported clients

 Configure Auth0 SSO Integration

-Enter a name for your SSO Integration, and click Save.
+Enter a name for your SSO Integration, configure the following settings, and click Save.

 Configure integration with Office 365

-To configure the integration with Office 365, follow the instructions listed in the Tutorial view.
+To configure the integration with Office 365, follow the instructions listed in the Tutorial view (which will appear when you save the initial configuration settings).

 Choose the connections to use with your SSO integration.
 Users in enabled connections will be allowed to log in to Office 365.
 By default, all configured connections are enabled.